-To minimize memory demands of KV cache, one of the most effective methods that achieve promising performance is KV cache eviction, where the key is to precisely identify a subset of KVs to be evicted from the cache.
-However, existing studies all suffer from both layer-level and token-level information loss.
-At the \textbf{layer level}, existing methods~\cite{xiao2023efficient, zhang2024h2o, ge2023model, DBLP:conf/nips/LiuDLWXXKS23, DBLP:journals/corr/abs-2402-06262} equally treat all the layers and indiscriminately evicts KV pairs at each layer.
-However, not all the layers exhibit the same patterns.
-Figure~\ref{fig: attenion} visualizes the attention weights on the GSM8K dataset~\cite{DBLP:journals/corr/abs-2110-14168}.
-The shallower layers (layers 0 and 1) display densely interconnected attention maps, while the deeper layers (layers 30 and 31) exhibit a staircase sparse pattern, where attention is localized to specific context segments, with only a few tokens in each segment receiving substantial attention.
-This observation aligns with findings from~\cite{zhao2024explainability, Zhao2024TowardsUH}, indicating that while shallower layers primarily engage with syntactic structures through global attention, deeper layers target task-related semantic knowledge with localized attention.
-Consequently, applying the same eviction strategy indiscriminately across all the layers will compromise important information in long contexts.
-At the \textbf{token level}, as shown in Figure~\ref{fig:method comparison} (a), existing methods enable models to operate within a constrained KV cache budget by either directly dropping KV pairs (e.g., StreamingLLM~\cite{xiao2023efficient}) or selectively removing them based on specific eviction policies, such as using cumulative attention scores (e.g., $\text{H}_{2}\text{O}$ \cite{zhang2024h2o}) or mean attention scores (e.g., RoCo~\cite{DBLP:journals/corr/abs-2402-06262}).
-However, the irreversible nature of eviction and the difficulty in accurately predicting which KV pairs are essential for future text generation can lead to information loss, causing hallucinations, contextual inconsistencies~\cite{DBLP:journals/corr/abs-2402-18096}, and challenges in maintaining long content integrity~\cite{DBLP:journals/corr/abs-2110-14168,DBLP:journals/corr/abs-2402-14762}.
+To minimize memory demands of KV cache, one effective method is KV cache eviction~\citep{xiao2023efficient, zhang2024h2o, DBLP:conf/nips/LiuDLWXXKS23, DBLP:journals/corr/abs-2402-06262, zhangcam, ge2023model, xiong2025parallelcomp, xiong2024uncomp, liu2024contemporary}, where the key is to identify a subset of KVs to be evicted from the cache.
+However, existing methods all suffer from both \textbf{layer-level} and \textbf{token-level} information loss.
+Specifically, at \textbf{layer level}, existing methods equally treat all the layers and indiscriminately evict KV pairs at each layer.
+However, \textit{not all the layers exhibit the same patterns}.
+Figure~\ref{fig: attenion} visualizes the attention weights on the GSM8K dataset~\citep{DBLP:journals/corr/abs-2110-14168}.
+As shown, the shallower layers (layer 0 and 1) display densely interconnected attention maps, while the deeper layers (layer 30 and 31) exhibit a staircase sparse pattern, where attention is localized to specific context segments, with only a few tokens in each segment receiving substantial attention.
+This observation aligns with findings from~\citep{zhao2024explainability, Zhao2024TowardsUH}, indicating that while shallower layers primarily engage with syntactic structures through global attention, deeper layers target task-related semantic knowledge with localized attention.
+Consequently, applying the same eviction strategy indiscriminately across all the layers may compromise important information in long contexts.